alvarcarto/url-to-pdf-api/README.md

 ![Logo](docs/logo.png)

-**🔍 Why?**

-This microservice is useful when you need to automatically produce PDF files for whatever reason.
-The files could be receipts, weekly reports, invoices, or any content.

-PDFs can be generated in many ways, but one of them is to convert HTML+CSS content to a PDF.
-This API does just that.

 **⭐️ Features:**

 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.